Therealjustindude/webudget-frontend/README.md

 ## The Details:

-This app is built using a Rails API backend and React JS frontend.
+To get the back end up and running visit: https://github.com/Therealjustindude/webudget-backend This app is built using a Rails API backend and React JS frontend.
 If you seeded the db you can sign in as test user.
 Instructions below in set up.